adam-webee/gCMS/README.md

 ```bash
 vim content/hello-world.page.md
 ```
-Now add content to this file like in example below.
-First JSON code block holds page configuration.
-After it you can place actual content.
+Now add content to this file like in the example below.
+JSON code block holds page configuration and is mandatory.
+Place actual content after it.
 You can use GitHub Flavored Markup syntax:
 ```
     ```json
     {